Lab Tests for Cancer

 How is cancer diagnosed?

-In some cases, it is necessary to repeat testing when a person’s condition has changed,
+In some cases, repeat testing is needed when a person’s condition has changed, to

 What are the different types of lab tests?